 IVH is caused by the rupture of immature or fragile blood vessels in the brain.
 It is not known why this happens, but changes in blood pressure may play a role.

 IVH is most common in premature babies and those with a low birth weight.

 IVH often happens in the first 48 hours after birth.
 Most babies do not have symptoms.
 Those who do may have:

 - Muscle spasms

-Certain procedures or surgery may need to be done to relieve pressure in the brain:
+Certain procedures or surgery may need to be done to ease pressure in the brain:

-- Ventriculoperitoneal shunt—a tube that runs under the skin and allows fluid to drain from the ventricle (brain) to the abdomen
+- Ventriculoperitoneal shunt—a tube that runs under the skin and lets fluid drain from the ventricle (brain) to the abdomen

-If you are at risk of having a premature baby, you may be given medication to decrease the chance of IVH.
+Women at risk of having a premature baby may be given medicine to lower the risk of IVH in the baby.

 American Academy of Neurology http://www.aan.com